cyberfunker/Seoul_Music_Awards/README.md

 # Seoul_Music_Awards
-Just wanted to see how Loona is going at the Main poll.
+Just wanted to see how Loona is going at the Main category.